#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 Although Romans 12:18 calls us to pursue peace, we can’t overlook the beginning of Paul’s exhortation.
 He says, “If possible, so far as it depends on you, live peaceably with all.”
 His qualifier—“if possible”—acknowledges the reality of a fallen world.
 Sometimes, despite our best efforts, peace eludes us.
 Perhaps the other party refuses to reconcile, or the conflict stems from a non-negotiable truth of the gospel.
 In these moments, we must hold fast to our calling without compromising our convictions.

 It may be tempting, but peace should not take priority over faithfulness.
 We pursue peace with one another, but not at the expense of peace with God.
-This is a critical distinction.
+This is a critical distinction in how to resolve conflict biblically in relationships and marriage.
 Pursuing peace at all costs can lead to compromise—whether it’s softening the truth to avoid offense or ignoring sin to keep the peace.
 Such actions may bring temporary harmony, but ultimately dishonor God and harm relationships.
 True peace is found in Christ, not the world.

 This is what Jesus was warning his disciples of in Luke 12:51 when he said, “Do you think that I have come to give peace on earth?
 No, I tell you, but rather division.”
 Yes, Jesus is the Prince of Peace (Isa.
 9:6).
 Yes, Jesus will establish peace when his kingdom is consummated on earth (Isa.
 11:6-9; Rom.
 14:17; Col. 1:19-20; Rev. 11:15).
 But only those who willingly bow their knees to Christ acquire the peace he offers.